Pedro Bohórquez

+Early life

 Of campesino origin, he was probably a Morisco (Iberian Muslim converted to Christianity) or Mudéjar (Iberian Muslim not converted to Christianity).
+He came from a poor background.
 He learned to read and write studying with the Jesuits in Cádiz.

+Peru

-He embarked from Spain for America at a young age, attracted by the promise of easy riches that the New World seemed to offer.
+He embarked from Spain for America at the age of 18, attracted by the promise of easy riches that the New World seemed to offer.
+Shortly after arriving, he married a woman of mestizo descent.
+He lived for about 15 years with her family.
+After his father-in-law died, he travelled extensively throughout Peru, learning about Incan ways and mastering the Quechuan language.

+He married an Andean chieftain's daughter.

 He tried various schemes over many years in Peru, but without making the fortune he sought.

 In Upper Peru near Potosí he met a priest named Bohórquez.
 The two became friends.
 In order to evade the Spanish authorities, Chamijo adopted Bohórquez's last name.

 Around 1656 he arrived at San Miguel de Tucumán in what is now Argentina.
 This city was one of the principal cities of a province that included the present-day provinces of Jujuy, Salta, Catamarca, La Rioja, Tucumán, Santiago del Estero, Córdoba and the western parts of Chaco and Formosa.

 This was a vast territory, but the situation of the Spanish colonists was precarious, partly because of the opposition of the native Calchaquíes, a warlike people of the Diaguita or Pazioca confederation who had been briefly subjugated to the Inca Empire.
 They now vehemently opposed the Spanish presence.
 Attempts by the Jesuits to evangelize them had not been fruitful; methods that had been successful with other Indigenous groups in the region were unsuccessful with the Calchaquíes.

 By 1656 a vague rumor was circulating that the Calchaquíes knew the location of prodigious amounts of precious metals hidden during the decline of the Inca Empire.

 It is not known how Bohórquez learned of this situation.
 He was of a brownish complexion and by now was married to a young Indigenous woman.
 He was also said to speak fluent Quechua.
 With these advantages, he was able to convince the Calchaquíes that he was the last descendant of the Inca emperors and that his name was Inca Hualpa.
 Probably the Calchaquíes didn't believe his story — they did not wish to be subjected to the Incas any more than to the Spanish — but the appearance of "Inca Hualpa" might free them from the Spanish yoke.